 Wiebers received a Bachelor of Music in Education from the University of Nebraska-Lincoln, where she studied piano under NMTA member Audun Ravnan and developed an interest in composition under Randall Snyder.

-For nearly three decades, Wiebers was on the music faculty at Lincoln East High School where she taught music theory, music appreciation, music to special needs students and served as staff accompanist for the vocal music department.
-She currently serves as organist and pianist at St. Mark’s United Methodist Church in Lincoln.
+For nearly three decades, Wiebers was on the music faculty at Lincoln East High School where she taught music theory, music appreciation, music to special needs students and was staff accompanist for the vocal music department.
+She currently serves as organist and pianist at St. Mark’s United Methodist Church.

-She works with students of all ages and at all musical levels in her private studio, a passion of hers now for more than 40 years.
-She particularly enjoys teaching composition and encouraging creativeness in her students.
+She has worked with students of all ages and all musical levels in her private studio for over 40 years.

-Wiebers has been an active member of the Music Teachers National Association (MTNA) since 1973, and for many years has served on the Board of Directors of both the Nebraska Music Teachers Association and the Lincoln Music Teachers Association.
-During her tenure as Theory Chair of NMTA, the theory tests were transitioned from being handwritten to using notation software.
+Wiebers has been an active member of the Music Teachers National Association (MTNA) since 1973, and for many years has served on the board of directors of both the Nebraska and Lincoln Music Teachers Associations.
+During her tenure as theory chair of NMTA, the theory tests were transitioned from being handwritten to using notation software.

 As vice president in charge of district and state festivals, Wiebers played an integral part in transitioning those events from four levels to eight, while at the same time serving as chair of the Nebraska-only senior and collegiate performance competitions.
-At present, she is the membership chair for NMTA.
+At present, she is NMTA's membership chair.

-Some of the leadership positions she has held in LMTA have been president, program chair, membership chair and chair of the multi-keyboard Extravaganza event, as well as the Composition Contest.
+In LMTA, she has been president, program chair, membership chair and chair of the multi-keyboard Extravaganza event and the Composition Contest.
 She was honored as an MTNA Foundation Fellow in 2011.